arcan9/arcan9/README.md

 - 🌱 Front-end dev and SheCodes Alum of 2022
 - 🧠 Currently trying to hone my skills in Javascript.
 I like making things work
 - 🎨 Excited to build dynamic pages and eventually games
-- 🙌 Hobbies (aside coding): playing video games, drawing, and playing with my cats 🐱
+- 🙌 Hobbies (aside coding): playing video games, drawing, and spending time with my cats 🐱

 <!---